LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteAccountByUid-delete-">Account Delete (DELETE)</h4>
  This API deletes the Users account and allows them to re-register for a new account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-delete)

 ```java